GIScience/openrouteservice-py/README.rst

 	git clone https://github.com/GIScience/openrouteservice-py
 	python setup.py install

-This comman group will install the library to your global environment.
+This command group will install the library to your global environment.
 Also works in virtual environments.

 Testing